Rob Van Dam: All Elite Wrestling (2023–2024)

 On August 2, 2023, Van Dam made his debut in All Elite Wrestling (AEW), appearing on AEW Dynamite to challenge FTW Champion Jack Perry on behalf of longtime rival Jerry Lynn.
 On the following week's Dynamite, Van Dam unsuccessfully challenged Perry for his championship title in an FTW Rules match.
 Van Dam then made several further appearances teaming with Hook.

 On the January 31, 2024, episode of Dynamite, Van Dam returned to AEW in a losing effort against Swerve Strickland in a hardcore match.
 Van Dam would later slate fans who had questioned whether or not he could "still go" at his age against Strickland.
 On the February 21 episode of Dynamite, Van Dam teamed with Hook and "Hangman" Adam Page in a losing effort against AEW World Champion Samoa Joe and Mogul Embassy (Strickland and Brian Cage).
 On the April 20 episode of AEW Rampage, Van Dam picked up his first singles victory in AEW, defeating Isiah Kassidy, Komander, and Lee Johnson in a "High Flying 4/20" four-way elimination match.

 Major League Wrestling (2025)

 At Battle Riot VII on April 5, 2025, Van Dam competed in the traditional 40-man Battle Riot match for the MLW World Heavyweight Championship won by Matt Riddle and also involving various other notable opponents such as Donovan Dijak, Bishop Dyer, Mads Krule Krügger, Tom Lawlor, and many others.

 Professional wrestling style, persona and reception

 The name "Rob Van Dam" was given to him in 1992 by Ron Slinker, a promoter in Florida, possibly because of his martial arts experience and his resemblance to actor Jean-Claude Van Damme.
 During the early years of his career, he used a split-legged moonsault as finisher, until he adopted the Frog Splash (named Five Star Frog Splash) as finisher.
 During WWE Hall of Fame ceremony in 2021, WWE's chairman Vince McMahon and Triple H said that he changed the style of wrestling.
+Van Dam's name and style was an influence on Belgian professional wrestler and later promoter Bernard Vandamme.